effectivecore/core/docs/software.md

 - Kaspersky Internet Security browser plugin can insert to page some CSS with strings like "appearance: checkbox" and etc.
   This string can break your own styles of form elements like checkboxes, radios and other.
-Developers can not do anything against violating web standards from third side.
+Developers cannot do anything against violating web standards from third side.
   Just ignore Kaspersky Internet Security.